NHS Update: Help for Long Covid

-Encouraging singing for health recovery: Music and singing has proven benefits for mental health/dementia sufferers/ Parkinson’s disease and COPD.
+Encouraging singing and art for health recovery: Music and singing has proven benefits for mental health/dementia sufferers/ Parkinson’s disease and COPD.
 Much work has been done by Kent based organisations like the CANTATA trust Canterbury and music4wellbeing.
 They are running internet/web singing group for lung health/post-Covid recovery program which is enrolling patients under the banner ‘sing to beat Covid’. www.singtobeat.co.uk/covid-19.
 A similar approach is also being organised through British performing arts group BAPAM4 with education programs and videos and the ENO/English National Opera.